Recycle an old sweater into one of these charming felted teacups. If you're giving one as a gift, add a tiny tag that says, "You're my cup of tea."

-2. Wash in a washing machine with hot water and soap until the fabric is felted.
+Place in a lingerie bag, and wash in the washing machine with hot water and soap until the fabric is felted.
 (To test felt, snip fabric.
 If it is felted, the fabric will not fray.)

-4. Make the cup.
-Take a 7-by-4 1/2-inch rectangle of felted wool.
-Fold widthwise, right sides together.
+To make the cup, take a 7-by-4 1/2-inch rectangle of felted wool and fold widthwise, right sides together.
 Sew short ends together with a 1/4-inch seam allowance to form a tube.
 Slide tube 1/2 inch down over top of the brown roll.
 Carefully turn the tube right side out.
 Secure at top with fabric glue.
 Trim bottom, if it is longer than the roll, and make a running stitch around the bottom of the tube.
 Pull the thread so the fabric gathers at the bottom.
 Secure in place with fabric glue.

-7. Make handle.
-Fold a 10-inch length of I-cord in half lengthwise and sew together down the middle with a zigzag stitch.
+Make handle by folding a 10-inch length of I-cord in half lengthwise and sewing together down the middle with a zigzag stitch.
 Sew a small loop at one end of double-wide strip of I-cord.
 Glue handle to cup and secure with pins.